nodejs/node/doc/api/fs.md

 *Note*: If a file descriptor is specified as the `file`, it will not be closed automatically.

+*Note:* When a file being watched by `fs.watchFile()` disappears and reappears, then the `previousStat` reported in the second callback event (the file's reappearance) will be the same as the `previousStat` of the first callback event (its disappearance).

+This happens when:
+- the file is deleted, followed by a restore
+- the file is renamed twice - the second time back to its original name

+In such cases the reappearance callback will not report the `previousStat` of the file with all zeroes.
+This is the correct and expected behavior for `uv_fs_poll_start()`, the libuv function that `fs.watchFile()` uses internally.

 ## fs.appendFileSync(file, data[, options])
 <!-- YAML
 added: v0.6.7